jkrumbiegel/Layered.jl/docs/src/index.md

 ## Transforms and relative shapes

 `Layered.jl` uses simple transforms for each layer.
 You can uniformly scale, translate and rotate, but not skew.
 This restriction is applied because it makes a circle stay a circle, no matter what layer it is in.
 Because you can create new shapes based on their relationships to existing shapes, like a tangent from a point in one layer to a circle in another, it's desirable that circles don't turn into ovals along the way.
+That could have unexpected geometric effects.

 ```@example
 using Layered